spencerhaugh/real-time-twitter-app/README.md

 Also, I made the sweet header svg image myself in Adobe Illustrator, because I have many talents. :)

+This project is based on a project by Traversy Media.

 ## Technologies

 Javascript